MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-weblogic-to-vm.md

 ## Update your Microsoft Entra ID app registration

-Because the redirect URI changes to your deployed App on Oracle WebLogic Server, you also need to change the redirect URI in your Microsoft Entra ID App Registration.
+Because the redirect URI changes to your deployed app on Oracle WebLogic Server, you also need to change the redirect URI in your Microsoft Entra ID app registration.
+Use the following steps to make this change:

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.